Information science: Information professional

 An information professional is an individual who preserves, organizes, and disseminates information.
 Information professionals are skilled in the organization and retrieval of recorded knowledge.
 Traditionally, their work has been with print materials, but these skills are being increasingly used with electronic, visual, audio, and digital materials.
 Information professionals work in a variety of public, private, non-profit, and academic institutions.
-Information professionals can also be found within organisational and industrial contexts.
-Performing roles that include system design and development and system analysis.
+Information professionals can also be found within organisational and industrial contexts, and are performing roles that include system design and development and system analysis.

 History

 Early beginnings

 Information science, in studying the collection, classification, manipulation, storage, retrieval and dissemination of information has origins in the common stock of human knowledge.
 Information analysis has been carried out by scholars at least as early as the time of the Assyrian Empire with the emergence of cultural depositories, what is today known as libraries and archives.
 Institutionally, information science emerged in the 19th century along with many other social science disciplines.
-As a science, however, it finds its institutional roots in the history of science, beginning with publication of the first issues of Philosophical Transactions, generally considered the first scientific journal, in 1665 by the Royal Society (London).
+As a science, however, it finds its institutional roots in the history of science, beginning with publication of the first issues of Philosophical Transactions, generally considered the first scientific journal, in 1665 by the Royal Society.

 The institutionalization of science occurred throughout the 18th century.
 In 1731, Benjamin Franklin established the Library Company of Philadelphia, the first library owned by a group of public citizens, which quickly expanded beyond the realm of books and became a center of scientific experimentation, and which hosted public exhibitions of scientific experiments.
 Benjamin Franklin invested a town in Massachusetts with a collection of books that the town voted to make available to all free of charge, forming the first public library of the United States.
 Academie de Chirurgia (Paris) published Memoires pour les Chirurgiens, generally considered to be the first medical journal, in 1736.
 The American Philosophical Society, patterned on the Royal Society (London), was founded in Philadelphia in 1743.
 As numerous other scientific journals and societies were founded, Alois Senefelder developed the concept of lithography for use in mass printing work in Germany in 1796.